nebulastream/nebulastream/docs/design/20241011_source_redesign.md

     sourceImpl->close();
 }
 ```
-`AsyncSourceRunner::execute`, on the other hand, represents the highest-level coroutine that drives a particular asynchronous source:
+`AsyncSourceRunner::execute`, on the other hand, represents the coroutine that drives a particular asynchronous source to completion:
 ```cpp
 awaitable<void> AsyncSourceRunner::execute(StopToken& token, EmitFunction&& emitFn)
 {